 - Go to Network > Performance SLA.

 - Click Create New.
-The New Performance SLA page opens.
+The Performance SLA page opens.

-- Enter a name for the SLA and set Protocol to Ping.
+- Enter a name for the SLA and select a protocol.

-- In the Participants field, select Specify and add wan1 and wan2.
+- In the Participants field, select both wan1 and wan2.

 SLA targets are not required for link monitoring.